pantrypoints/sp/content/en/research/countries/china/xi/chapter-09d.md

 masses of the people in terms of system, give better play to the role of people's congress deputies, and improve the ability of deputies to perform their duties.
 Improve and perfect the basic political system.
-The system of multi-party cooperation and political consultation under the leadership of the Communist Party of China, the system of regional ethnic autonomy and the system of grassroots mass autonomy together constitute the basic political system of our country.
+The system of multi-party cooperation and political consultation under the leadership of the CCP, the system of regional ethnic autonomy and the system of grassroots mass autonomy together constitute the basic political system of our country.
 To improve the institutional system in which the people are masters of their own affairs, it is necessary to improve and perfect the basic political system.